Choosing where to give birth

 You may not want to think about the possibility of transfer when planning your home birth, but it could help to discuss the process in advance with your midwife to help you cope if it did happen.
-You will then be able to relax and focus on having your baby at home, knowing that plans are in place should the need arise.
+You'll then be able to relax and focus on having your baby at home, knowing that plans are in place should the need arise.

 Will my partner be able to stay overnight after the birth?

 If you've had an uncomplicated birth, you may go home within a few hours of the birth and not stay overnight.
 If you do stay overnight, your partner may be able to stay with you, depending on the policies of the local unit.
 An increasing number of units allow partners to stay overnight, for example on a reclining chair on the postnatal ward.
-Some can be accommodated on a camp bed if you are in a single room.
+Some can be accommodated on a camp bed if you're in a single room.
 Some rooms, particularly in birth centres, even have a double bed which you can share after the birth.

-As local policies vary, it is best to find out whether your partner will be able to stay overnight before you go there to have your baby.
+As local policies vary, it's best to find out whether your partner will be able to stay overnight before you go there to have your baby.

 When will I be able to go home after giving birth?

-If you have had an uncomplicated birth, you could go home within a few hours of the births as long as you feel well and able to cope with being at home with your baby.
+If you've had an uncomplicated birth, you could go home within a few hours of the births as long as you feel well and able to cope with being at home with your baby.
 Some units like you to stay for up to 24 hours.
 You can find information about your likely length of stay for an uncomplicated birth on our individual unit pages on the postnatal tab.

-If you have had a more complicated birth, such as an assisted birth or caesarean birth, you are likely to stay for one to three days.
+If you've had a more complicated birth, such as an assisted birth or caesarean birth, you're likely to stay for one to three days.
 Fewer than 10% of women stay longer than three days after the birth.